phazor/blog/_posts/2017-01-06-Developing-for-the-Netduino-on-OSX.md

   The Emulator can be found under `.NET Micro Framework` -> `Transport` -> `Emulator`, in the Project Properties.

-### 1.7 Take a snapshot!!
+### 7. Take a snapshot!!

   You are now all set up ;).
 Please remember to take a snapshot if you are using one of Microsoft's free VMs, so that you restore to a working state after the 6 months is up :).

-### 1.8 Rinse and Repeat... or not.
+### 8. Rinse and Repeat... or not.

-  If you are a school/library and need to get this working for a whole IT class, at this state you can export the VirtualBox image and copy it around the classroom, to avoid having to repeat this.
+  If you are a school/library and need to get this working for a whole classroom, at this point you can export the VirtualBox image and copy it around the classroom.
+Much easier than following these steps again :).

 ## Appendix: Updating the Netduino firmware